partofthestars/PPGI-Toolbox/tests/README.md

 example_data.mat contains the reference finger pulse oximeter waveform (ppg) and the rgb image data of a face finder detection result.

+## Setup
+Execute startup.m from the toolbox root dir to set all path needed by the scripts

 ## Test skin

 This will perfom simple skin segmentation on the sample rgb data of the example_data.mat.